BlankZhu/ImagePreprocess/Documentations/ImageGenreator.md

     It WILL use filling method specifed by filling_method.
         ..if you use constant filling, you should specify cval, ..otherwise the cval is useless, you can set a lucky number you like.
+    It WILL use vertical flip & horizontal flip according to v_flip & h_flip.
     It WILL add noises to image.
         ..if you dont want to add noise, use an empty vector It WILL resize the image in [rsz_min, rsz_max).